If you’ve been on the hunt for the best violin microphone then I’m happy to say I can help you out.

 Everyone I know absolutely love this mic.
 I actually found out about it when I was recording some vocals in a studio once.
 I had been on the hunt for a great microphone for recording my violin and when I asked one of the guys at the studio he pointed me towards the C414.

 This microphone is just so fantastic.
 It sounds amazing whether you’re recording violin, vocals or guitar (those are the only things I’ve used it for so far).
-I’d highly recommend this guy if you’re serious about recording!
+I’d highly recommend this microphone if you’re serious about recording!

 - Polar Pattern: Cardioid, figure of eight, hypercardioid, omnidirectional, and wide cardioid